-As Chief Technology Officer of the Siemens Energy Management Division, Michael Weinhold monitors emerging global trends and innovations that are shaping the energy systems of the future.
+As Chief Technology Officer of Siemens Smart Infrastructure, Michael Weinhold monitors emerging global trends and innovations that are shaping the energy systems of the future.
 After studying Electrical Engineering at Ruhr-University Bochum (Germany) and Purdue University, West Lafayette (USA), he joined Siemens in 1993.
 In 2008, he was named “Siemens TOP Innovator”.

 Picture credits: Michael Weinhold, Siemens AG